PradeepLoganathan/pradeepl-blog/content/blog/zero-trust-architecture/index.md

 4. Create Zero Trust Policies: Utilize the Kipling method (who, what, when, where, why, and how) to create comprehensive policies that govern access to resources within the network.

 5. Monitor and Maintain: Continuous monitoring and maintenance are pivotal.
 The zero trust architecture is not static; it evolves with the changing threat landscape and organizational needs.

+These principles guide the implementation of a Zero Trust strategy within organizations aiming to secure their digital environments against increasingly sophisticated cyber threats.
+Zero Trust is a shift from traditional security models that assumed everything inside an organization's network could be trusted.
+Instead, Zero Trust operates on the assumption that trust is never assumed and must always be verified, regardless of the network location of the user or device.

 # Steps to Implementing Zero Trust